AI Workshop: learn to build apps with AI →

 Animations: How to continuously rotate an image using CSS

-I had to search how to rotate an image.
+I had to search for how to rotate an image.
 I wanted to rotate an SVG image, but this works for any image type.
 Or any HTML element, actually.

 Add this CSS instruction to the element you want to rotate: